 Agent identity without config

 The first problem was figuring out which agent is making each request without requiring any changes in the agent itself.
+If you require agents to identify themselves, you've already broken the "zero code changes" goal.

 The noteboard